rive-app/rive-runtime/README.md

 You can now run the all the tests through valgrind by running ```test.sh memory```.

 ## Disassembly Explorer
-If you want to examine the generated assembly code, install [Disassembly Explorer](https://marketplace.visualstudio.com/items?itemName=dseight.disasexpl).
+If you want to examine the generated assembly code per cpp file, install [Disassembly Explorer](https://marketplace.visualstudio.com/items?itemName=dseight.disasexpl) in VSCode.

 A ```disassemble``` task is provided to compile and preview the generated assembly.
 You can reach it via the Tasks: Run Task command palette or you can bind it to a shortcut by editing your VSCode keybindings.json:
 ```